pism/pism/doc/sphinx/manual/modeling-computational.rst

 Model time
 ----------

-Table :numref:`tab-timeoptions` gives the command-line options which control PISM time.
+:numref:`tab-timeoptions` gives the command-line options which control PISM time.
 If option ``-ys`` is absent then the start year is read from the input file (if present) or it defaults to zero.
 The default value for the end year is the start year plus the given (``-y``) run length.
 If both ``-ys`` and ``-ye`` are used then the run length is set to